imcgaunn/to_webp/README.md

 ```

 `to_webp` will output files into output_dir ignoring any structure they had in the
-parent folder, with their extensions replaced with `.webp`
+parent folder, with their original extensions replaced with `.webp`